Seeds and specimens

 on private land, you require consent from the landholder

-on roadsides, you require consent from the local council
+on roadsides, you require consent from the local council as well as a National Parks permit

 on Crown land, including National Parks and Wildlife reserves, you require a National Parks permit.